naokazuterada/MarkdownTOC/README.md

 Headings before MarkdownTOC tags will be ignored.

-:point_left: place the cursor here and generate the TOC
+◀ place the cursor here and generate the TOC

 # Heading 1
 Lorem ipsum...